GabeScott/standard-works-vault/General Conference/1992 April - “But the Labourers Are Few”.md

 Sister Williams writes: “I am so proud of my husband.
 He really helps the young elders a lot.
 He gives them the support they need.
 President Williams is in the height of his glory when he can take them out on a discussion.

 “Since we opened our new library, I have been just overwhelmed with the work, with both nonmembers and members.
 The local Genealogical Association (all nonmembers) meets once a month in our chapel, holding their genealogical meetings.
 They have all become interested in our new library and the wonderful research tools we have.
-I have trained each staff member as completely as I can, so they will have full knowledge of all we have in the library, since, alas, I will have to go home someday.
+I have trained each staff member as completely as I can so they will have full knowledge of all we have in the library since, alas, I will have to go home someday.
 Darn it!”

 In another letter, from the Prices, who served in Australia, they write: